vpavlenko/study-music/parts/pseudoscience.md

 Or maybe not.
 You decide.

 Pseudoscience in music theory is a description of a structure where there's no inherent structure.
 An attempt to catch patterns in a noise, patterns which are one-off and don't help in composition.
 Patterns which don't exist in minds of listeners until they become deeply immersed in your theory.
+A non-falsifiable, statistically non-disprovable arguments.

 - [**Schenkerian analysis**](schenkerian_analysis.md)